I'm sorry I'm late getting the show started, ladies and gentlemen.

 The media wasn't able to sell it.

-They weren't able to sell at the New York Times, the fact that Bush failed to capture all these weapons and uh bombs and stuff, uh a bunch of explosives the week before last year's election.
+They weren't able to sell at the New York Times, the fact that Bush failed to capture all these weapons and bombs and stuff, a bunch of explosives the week before last year's election.

-In fact, these approval numbers are coming up, and the approval numbers and the way he's fighting the war in Iraq are up eighteen points since November the second.
+And the approval numbers and the way he's fighting the war in Iraq are up 18 points since November the 2nd.

 They're just pounding harder.